ondri-nibs/readme/README.md

 # <img src='etc/ONDRIlogo.png' align="right" height="120"/>

-The Ontario Neurodegenerative Disease Research Initiative (ONDRI) is a prospective, observational, and longitudinal study of neurodegenerative and cerebrovascular diseases.
-For an overview of the study at baseline see [this preprint](https://www.medrxiv.org/content/10.1101/2020.07.30.20165456v1.full).
+The Ontario Neurodegenerative Disease Research Initiative (ONDRI) is a series of studies of neurodegenerative and cerebrovascular diseases.
+For an overview of the foundational prospective, observational, longitudinal study at baseline see [this preprint](https://www.medrxiv.org/content/10.1101/2020.07.30.20165456v1.full).
 For more general information on the project, visit [ondri.ca](https://ondri.ca/), and follow the study on Twitter: